The construction of Holloway Prison, to the designs of James Bunstone

 glass partition to separate the prisoner from the visitor, a bathroom and a day

-cell.
-The lights were kept on 24 hours a day and the prisoner guarded round the
+cell (Cell 17).
+The lights were kept on 24 hours a day and the prisoner guarded

-clock by at least two wardresses.
-On one wall of the day cell, there was a
+round the clock by at least two wardresses.
+On one wall of the day cell, there

-wardrobe which normally hid the door into an empty cell between the day cell
+was a bookcase or wardrobe which normally hid the door into an empty cell between

-grounds at lunchtime on the day of execution.
-It is not known whether
+graves within the grounds at lunchtime on the day of execution.

 Executions at Holloway.